RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The minute of the day from the given date.
+The current minute of the given date.

 - `date`: The date to extract the current minute from.